cs-si-ucr/cs12/docs/lab02.md

 > 20 90 <br>
 > 3 9 <br>

-write a program that outputs the sum of each pair of numbers on a newline in another file.
+Write a program that outputs the sum of each pair of numbers on a newline in another file.

 The file will only contain integers and will always be in the above format (hint, you can use that to your advantage...)

 Write your own sample file.

 **Bonus**: